The Art of War

 The book contains a detailed explanation and analysis of the 5th-century BC Chinese military, from weapons, environmental conditions, and strategy to rank and discipline.
 Sun also stressed the importance of intelligence operatives and espionage to the war effort.
-Considered one of history's finest military tacticians and analysts, his teachings and strategies formed the basis of advanced military training for millennia to come.
+Considered one of history's finest military tacticians and analysts, his teachings and strategies formed the basis of advanced military training throughout the world.